9 Cheap Ways to Block Your Neighbor’s View into Your Yard

 Ornamental grasses can provide moderate seclusion without impacting light and air circulation in your yard or garden.

-You can plant a row of grasses like zebra grass, feather reed grass, pampas grass or fountain grass along your property line for about $8 to $20 per plant.
+You can plant a row of grasses like zebra grass, feather reed grass, pampas grass or fountain grass along your property line.

 Ornamental grasses grow more quickly than shrubs and evergreen trees.
 Still, these tall grasses take at least two growing seasons to reach maturity, so they’re not a great idea for quick privacy.
 Also, they don’t grow as tall as a tree or hedge.